Trucker Path just lined up $30 million in debt to lend to the truckers on its platform

 Trucker Path isn’t their only option, of course.
 You’ve probably read about the growing spate of startups looking to elbow aside traditional trucking companies, including Turvo, which we wrote about here, and Uber Freight — a freight broker that’s eventually expected, like Trucker Path, to offer a single platform where brokers, shippers, and carriers can work together in real time.

-But Tsyvaev says his company already has the kind of network effect that can mean the difference between barely surviving and thriving, and investors apparently buy his argument.
-The 30-person company — which has already raised $21.5 million from Renren and Wicklow Capital of Chicago, among others — says it’s right now talking with investors about a Series B round and that it’s already fielding term sheets.
+But Tsybaev says his company already has the kind of network effect that can mean the difference between barely surviving and thriving, and investors apparently buy his argument.
+The 60-person company — which has already raised $21.5 million from Renren and Wicklow Capital of Chicago, among others — says it’s right now talking with investors about a Series B round and that it’s already fielding term sheets.

 The new funding should help on a number of fronts.
 One new feature the company has been working on is an insurance marketplace for its trucking customers; they’ll gain access to numerous providers that would otherwise have trouble connecting with these individuals but can reach them more easily with Trucker Path’s help.

 Trucker Path also says it wants to beef up its enterprise sales force, and to create a fully automated marketplace, so truckers don’t have to worry about negotiating with shippers or freight brokers.
-Indeed, ultimately, says Tsyvaev, a trucker will be able to tell Trucker Path’s app how long they’ll be on the road, and it’ll will immediately provide him or her with the “right freight at the right price.”
+Indeed, ultimately, says Tsybaev, a trucker will be able to tell Trucker Path’s app how long they’ll be on the road, and it’ll will immediately provide him or her with the “right freight at the right price.”

 Then, thanks to its new debt facility, it can give that person a cash advance.
 Speaking of which, new equity funding will also come in handy on that front.
-As Tsyvaev explains it, the company’s debt lenders provide only a partial advance rate, meaning that for every invoice, they pay 92 percent and Trucker Path covers 8 percent.
+As Tsybaev explains it, the company’s debt lender provides capital for most of every invoice, but Trucker Path covers a small percentage, too.

-“To scale into a multi-billion dollar business,” says Tsyvaev, and naturally it means to, “we need more capital.”
+“To scale into a multi-billion dollar business,” says Tsybaev, and naturally it means to, “we need more capital.”

 0